ready4-dev/ready4show/README.md

 by projects developped with the ready4 suite of tools for mental health data synthesis and modelling.
 This development version of the ready4show package has been made available as part of the process of testing and documenting the package.
-The tools contained in this development release automate a number of tasks which MODIFY THE DIRECTORY STRUCTURE OF YOUR LOCAL MACHINE.
-Therefore you should only trial this software if you feel confident that you understand what it does and have created a sandpit area in which you can safely undertake testing.
 If you have any questions, please contact the authors (matthew.hamilton@orygen.org.au).

 If you plan on testing this software you can install it by running the following commands in your R console: